manjeetkumar10/My-Token_solidity/README.md

 ### Interacting with the Contract
 - **Minting Tokens:**
-  - Use the `mint` function to mint new tokens.
-Only the contract owner can mint tokens.
+  - Use the `mint` function to mint new tokens and assign them to the specified recipient address.

 - **Burning Tokens:**
-  - Use the `burn` function to burn existing tokens.
-Ensure you have sufficient balance before burning.
+  - Use the `burn` function to burn tokens from any address.
+Ensure the address has sufficient tokens before burning.

 ## Events
-- **Mint:** Triggered when tokens are minted and allocated to an address.
-- **Burn:** Triggered when tokens are burned and removed from circulation.
+- No specific events defined in this contract.

 ## License
 This smart contract is licensed under the MIT License.
 See the `LICENSE` file for more details.